What can I do with a degree in History?

 - Plans museum programmes

-- Ensures safe transportation, insurance and security of items
+- Ensures security of items and arranges logistics

 - Organises the maintenance, renovation and conservation of heritage buildings